WorkflowConversion/CTDConverter/README.md

     $ python convert.py [FORMAT] [ADDITIONAL_PARAMETERS ...]

 Here `[FORMAT]` can be any of the supported formats (i.e., `cwl`, `galaxy`). `CTDConverter` offers a series of format-specific scripts and we've designed these scripts to behave *somewhat* similarly.
-All converter scripts have the same core functionality, that is, read CTD files, parse them using [CTDopts], validate against a schema, etc. Of course, each converter script might add extra functionality that is not present in other engines, for instance, only the Galaxy converter script supports generation of a `tool_conf.xml` file.
+All converter scripts have the same core functionality, that is, read CTD files, parse them using [CTDopts], validate against a schema, etc. Of course, each converter script might add extra functionality that is not present in other engines.
+Only the Galaxy converter script supports generation of a `tool_conf.xml` file, for instance.

 The following sections in this file describe the parameters that all converter scripts share.